compass rose

 What are the biggest seas you've seen?

 The biggest seas we've seen are out in the Pacific Ocean where some of the largest waves on the planet are formed.
 Unless you are trying to cross a river bar, these seas are not particularly uncomfortable.
 It can be intimidating looking over your shoulder and seeing a wall of water towering over you but generally the period is long enough that the boat just rises up to allow the water to pass harmlessly underneath.
 The more difficult going is when the period (time between wave peaks) is less than the wave height.
 Short steep seas can be very nasty.
-You can break things and shake yourself up in six foot cross seas when you bury the nose into the face of the wave ahead than you will in seas three times that size when their affect is only to raise and lower the boat.
+You can break things and shake yourself up in typical short square Caribbean seas.
+A seven foot sea with a 6 second interval will have the nose buried into the face of the wave ahead.
+Seas three times that size with a 30 second interval will only raise and lower the boat and can be great fun to sail down.
 Most of the time you are at sea, you will believe the seas are much larger than they are.
-Measure your eye level above the sea level when seated in your usual position.
-If the horizon disappears when you are in the trough, that wave is greater than that distance.
+Most sailors lie about the huge seas they have bested.
+You should measure your eye level above the water when seated in your usual position.
+If the horizon disappears when you are in the trough, that wave is higher than that measurement.
+You can easily estimate how much higher or lower the peaks are from that base.
 In addition, sea heights are not reported by the absolute largest wave that came by, but rather the average of the tallest third.of the waves.
-Correlating the heights of the seas you are comfortable with against reported heights and period is a worthwhile exercise: you might avoid an uncomfortable ride and extremely unpleasant sea sickness.
+Correlating the heights of the seas you are comfortable with (by this measure) against reported heights and period is a worthwhile exercise.
+You can learn to avoid an uncomfortable and noisy ride and possibly an unpleasant attack of sea sickness.
 Swapping lies about the monster seas you were in is not particularly useful.

 What is your favorite island?